montroseacademy/tetris24/README.md

 Gameplay begins immediately on page load.
 Restart the game at any time by refreshing the page.

-## Installation

-To serve the game from a webserver yourself, simply copy `144.png`, `72.png`, and `index.html` to an empty directory and serve that.

-## Platforms

-Tested on the latest (10/06/2013):

-- Chrome 27
-- Firefox 21
-- IE 10
-- Safari

-The game has been confirmed to work on the latest Chrome, Firefox, and Safari as well as IE10.
-It *might* work on IE8 or IE7.

 ## Known Issues

 ### Static Resolution